kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 ------------------------------

 You can read the data directly from the internet.
 Go to the datasets website again and right-click on the CSV link for the data set you want to download.
-Your web browser should have the option :menuselection:`Copy Link Location`, or :menuselection:`Copy Shortcut` or something similar.
+Your web browser should have the right-click option :menuselection:`Copy Link Location`, or :menuselection:`Copy Shortcut` or something similar.

 This will copy the address of the data set to your clipboard.
 Then in R, you type: